-Bonus payments offered for harvest help
+Bonus payments offered for farm work

 The Victorian Government has offered more support for the state’s horticultural industry, providing an additional $19.3 million to encourage locals to take up farm work, and to cover the majority of the quarantine costs for Pacific Islander workers.
-Jobseekers who take up seasonal work will be eligible for bonuses of almost $2500, with the government providing over $10 million to urge jobseekers to give the work a go and boost local workforces.
+Jobseekers who take up seasonal work will be eligible for bonuses of almost $2500, with the government providing over $10 million to urge jobseekers to give farm work a go and boost local workforces.

 A big pay day, but you need to stick it out